 Have a local breakfast before jumping in the 4x4s and continuing your Morocco Food Tour.
 Later, visit the Valley of Roses, the Dades gorges, and the Skoura palm grove.
 Then, at Tinejdad, explore a classic walled Ksour hamlet and its light wells.

-Todra Gorges, approximately 15 kilometers from Tinerir, provide an enthralling view with its crystal clear river issuing from it and its massive walls changing color to spectacular effect as the day progresses.
+Todra Gorges, approximately 15 kilometers from Tinghir, provide an enthralling view with its crystal clear river issuing from it and its massive walls. changing color to spectacular effect as the day progresses.

 Day 8: Erg Chebbi Desert